amirlib/workspace-graphdb/README.md

 ## How to use
 Just run it from visual studio.
 It's a console application, and you will have a GUI to interact with the app.
-(This app was build and tested in macOS enviroment but it should work also in other OS)
+(This app was built and tested in macOS enviroment but it should work also in other OS)